matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

     column_index
 ```

-The `VALUES` statement consists of the `VALUES` keyword followed by a list of one or more row constructors, separated by commas.
-A row constructor consists of the `ROW()` row constructor clause with a value list of one or more scalar values enclosed in the parentheses.
-A value can be a literal of any MatirxOne data type or an expression that resolves to a scalar value.
+The `VALUES` statement consists of the `VALUES` keyword followed by a list of one or more row constructors，separated by commas。A row constructor consists of the `ROW()` row constructor clause with a value list of one or more scalar values enclosed in the parentheses。A value can be a literal of any MatirxOne data type or an expression that resolves to a scalar value。
-`ROW()` cannot be empty (but each of the supplied scalar values can be NULL).
-Each `ROW()` in the same `VALUES` statement must have the same number of values in its value list.
+`ROW()` cannot be empty (but each of the supplied scalar values can be NULL)。Each `ROW()` in the same `VALUES` statement must have the same number of values in its value list。
-The `DEFAULT` keyword is not supported by `VALUES` and causes a syntax error, except when it is used to supply values in an INSERT statement.
+The `DEFAULT` keyword is not supported by `VALUES` and causes a syntax error，except when it is used to supply values in an INSERT statement。
-The output of `VALUES` is a table:
+The output of `VALUES` is a table：

 ```
 mysql> VALUES ROW(1,-2,3), ROW(5,7,9), ROW(4,6,8);